 Regardless, lip reading is difficult and not always accurate.
 It all varies on the different lip shapes and the way those lips move to form certain words!
 For an idea of what lip reading can be like, watch the video here.

 Misconception #3 – Hearing aids and cochlear implants can make you hear normally

 Over the three short years since I did that podcast, the software on my cochlear changed quite a bit!
-With new streaming technologies that can cause sounds to go from your phone straight to the cochlear, and settings that can help you tune out sounds in louder environments, the way I hear has changed.
+With new streaming technologies that can cause sounds to go from your phone straight to the cochlear, and settings that can help you tune out sounds in louder environments, the way I hear has changed since my first cochlear.

 Even with all of these changes, the technology still cannot mimic true and perfect hearing.
-Hearing aids and cochlear implants help people hear something – and how much a person hears with their devices depend on the type and degree of hearing loss someone has.
+Hearing aids and cochlear implants help people hear something – and how much someone hears with their devices depends on the type and degree of hearing loss they have.